 Course transferability is not guaranteed for courses listed in ACTS as "No Comparable Course."
 Additionally, courses with a "D" frequently do not transfer, and institutional policies may vary.
 ACTS may be accessed on the Internet by going to http://acts.adhe.edu/studenttransfer.aspx.

-The MSCC Registrar's Office serves as a resource for students who are planning to transfer and provides information and a current list of colleges and universities accepting MSCC credits in transfer.
+Mid-South's Registrar's Office serves as a resource for students who are planning to transfer and provides information and a current list of colleges and universities accepting Mid-South credits in transfer.

 Advanced Manufacturing Technology Machining